lewispeckover/consulator/README.md

 ## Running Consulator

 ```
-Usage: ./consulator [OPTIONS] [PATH]

-PATH should be the path to a file or directory that contains your data.
-If no path is provided, stdin is used.
-In this case, -format must be specified.
+Usage: consulator [--version] [--help] <command> [<options>] [<path> ...]

+Available commands are:
+    dump       Dumps parsed config as JSON suitable for use with consul kv import
+    import     Imports data into consul
+    version    Prints the version

 Options:

-  -debug
-    	Show debugging information
-  -dump
-    	Dump loaded data as JSON, suitable for using in a 'consul kv import'
-  -format string
-    	Specify data format(json or yaml) when reading from stdin.
   -glue string
-    	Glue to use when joining array values (default "\n")
+    	Glue to use for joining array values (default "\n")
+  -json
+    	Parse stdin as JSON
   -prefix string
-    	Specifies a Consul tree to work under.
-  -quiet
-    	Only show errors
-  -sync
-    	Sync to consul
-  -trace
-    	Show even more debugging information
-  -version
-    	Show version
+    	Key prefix to use for output / Consul import destination
+  -yaml
+    	Parse stdin as YAML

+Multiple paths (files or directories) may be provided, they are parsed in order.
+This allows you to specify some default values in the first path.
+If no paths are provided, stdin is used.
+In this case, -yaml or -json must be specified.

 The usual Consul client environment variables can be used to configure the connection: